CathSara/SDIL-Project/arduino/lock_system/README.md

 - The lock will unlock for 15 seconds and then lock itself again.
 - In the meantime, the reed switch detects when the door has actually been opened, sending a notification to the backend.
 - When the door has been closed:
-	- The "tongue" of the lock will be pushed inside by the door latch plate and stay locked within that plate
+	- The "tongue" of the lock will be pushed inside by the built-in door latch plate and stay locked within that plate
 	- Reed switch detects the closed door and sends a notification to the backend